 - Upon approval of a FL DS, the applicant asks their home conference if they are willing to transfer them as a “Certified Candidate for ministry”, since Local Pastor Status does not transfer.
 If a conference is not willing to transfer the individual as a certified candidate, the DS and DCOM in consultation with the Office of Clergy Excellence may still recommend the expedited process.
 If the applicant is not transferred as a Certified Candidate or recommended by the District Superintendent, DCOM, and Office of Clergy Excellence they would not be able to use the expedited process and must begin the candidacy process in Florida, beginning with the retreat.

 - If the home conference agrees to transfer the LP as a “Certified Candidate for Ministry” and all other conditions are met, then they may complete the Expedited Application for a Licensed Local Pastor from another UMC to serve in Florida.
-The actual application will be available in UMCARES to be completed in full.

 - If the applicant’s psychological assessment is not satisfactory or is not comparable to that conducted in The Florida Annual Conference or if their assessment is more than five years old at the time of their request to serve as an Local Pastor in Florida, they will be required to retake the psychological assessment in Florida at a cost of $500.
 Arrangements to take the psychological assessment may be made.
 This is required for both the expedited and normal Local Pastor process.